-- Graduate-level courses are courses at the 500-level or above. - Senior courses are courses at the 200-level or above (i.e. they do not include elementary language courses). - The Directed Research Project is a credit/no credit course; it is assessed by the supervisor and one other Classics Faculty member. - 4.
-To fulfil the modern language requirement, a student must have completed either a ★6 course at the 100 level (e.g. Italian 100) or a ★6 graduate reading course (e.g. French 500, German 500) in a modern language relevant to the research area (normally French or German or Italian) within the four years prior to admission to the program.

-Students who do not satisfy these formal requirements may fulfil the requirement by passing a Graduate Language Proficiency Examination offered either by the relevant department or by the Department of History and Classics.

-- Thesis-based MAs normally have a residence requirement of two terms; there is no residence requirement for the course-based MA, which may, therefore, be pursued entirely through part-time study. - The maximum allowable time for completion of Classics MAs is four years; supervision for the Directed Research Project is available for a maximum of two terms. - Successful completion of a Classics MA does not guarantee admission to the PhD program; students intending to pursue doctoral studies should consult their supervisors about planning a course of study that will allow them to meet PhD admission requirements.
+- 1. Graduate-level courses are courses at the 500-level or above. - CLASS 900 is a credit/no credit course; the examination and the project are assessed by the supervisor and one other Classics Faculty member. - 3.
+To fulfill the modern language requirement, a student must have completed either a ★6 course at the 100-level or ★6 in a graduate reading course in a modern language relevant to the research area within four years prior to admission to the program.
+If students elect to take a modern language course during their MA they should be aware that those credits will not be counted towards the number of credits required for the program.
+Students may also fulfil the requirement by passing a Graduate Language Proficiency Examination offered by the Department of History and Classics. - 4.
+Successful completion of a Classics MA does not guarantee admission to the PhD program; students intending to pursue doctoral studies should consult their supervisors about planning a course of study that will allow them to meet PhD admission requirements.